shrutiVij1502/AWS_Code_pipeline_django_app/README.md

 ### Create an AWS Code Pipeline that will build the code and deploy it on the EC2 server.
 ### Attach an Elastic IP to the EC2 instance and apply the domain and SSL.

+## ADDITIONAL
+### Once the Pipeline start working properly through Github, deploy it using code commit.
+### Attach load balancer and auto-scaling to it.

 # ACCEPTANCE CRITERIA

 ### The site should be accessible with the IP on port 80.